Alex Van Halen: Personal life

-Van Halen married Valeri Kendall in June 1983, after a two-year engagement.
+Alex married Valeri Kendall in June 1983 after a two-year engagement.
 The marriage ended in divorce two months later.
-In 1984 he married Kelly Carter.
-Their son Aric Van Halen was born October 6, 1989.
+In 1984, he married Kelly Carter.
+Their son, Aric Van Halen, was born in 1989.
 The couple divorced in August 1996.
-Carter was sued by Van Halen in 2013, over her commercial use of the 'Van Halen' surname.
+Carter was sued by the band Van Halen in 2013 over her commercial use of the 'Van Halen' surname.
 The case was settled in 2015.

-Van Halen's son Aric was a member of the cross country and track and field teams of the University of Colorado, earning all-American honours in both sports, and competed in the Olympic trials for the steeplechase in 2016.
+Aric Van Halen was a member of the cross country and track and field teams of the University of Colorado, earning all-American honours in both sports; he competed in the Olympic trials for the steeplechase in 2016.

-Van Halen married his current wife, Stine Schyberg, in 2000.
-She is the mother of his son Malcolm Van Halen.
+Alex married Stine Schyberg in 2000.
+He has said that Schyberg helped him to overcome drug addiction during the 1990s.
+Schyberg is the mother of Alex's son, Malcolm Van Halen.

-Van Halen is the uncle of Wolfgang Van Halen.
+Alex is the paternal uncle of musician Wolfgang Van Halen.

-Due to years of playing loud music, he has major hearing loss in both ears.
+Due to years of playing loud music, Alex has significant hearing loss in both ears.
 "In 1995 Alex Van Halen complained to his stage engineer Jerry Harvey about it.
 He could no longer hear the band onstage and was putting his hearing in jeopardy.
 Harvey built a simple in-ear monitor using two speakers that were originally designed for a pacemaker.
 He tuned one for bass, the other for treble."